ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In some cases, debugging why Mechanical isn't launching might require
 running the launch command from the command line.
 The following
-Windows and Linux code examples assume that you are launching Mechanical
+Windows and Linux command examples assume that you are launching Mechanical
 2023 R1.

 **On Windows**